 “‘I was not I?’: Tracing Representations of Cleopatra in English Drama, 1592-1626,” in the “Elizabeth I, Literature, and Other Queens” session of the Queen Elizabeth I Society during the South Central Renaissance Conference, St. Louis University, March 3-5, 2011.

 - Review, co-authored with Dr. Carole Levin, on Paulina Kewes, Ian W. Archer, and Felicity Heal, eds., The Oxford Handbook of Holinshed's Chronicles (Oxford University Press, 2013).
-Forthcoming in 2014 in The Sixteenth Century Journal.
+Forthcoming The Sixteenth Century Journal.

 - Review, co-authored with Dr. Carole Levin, on Judith Richards’ Elizabeth I (Routledge, 2012).
 Forthcoming in The Sixteenth Century Journal.

 - Catalogue entry: "Francois Desprez," Walking Fish from Les Songes Drolatiques de Pantagruel.
 In Media Revolution: Early Prints from the Sheldon's Vault, Gregory Nosan and Alison G. Stewart (2012).
 Zea E-Books.
 Book 9. http://digitalcommons.unl.edu/zeabook/9/

 - Review of digital humanities website Henry III Fine Rolls Project: A window into English history, 1216-1272 by King's College, London's Department of History and Centre for Computing in the Humanities.
 (Spring 2011) http://digitalhistory.unl.edu/p-reviews/henrynichols.php

 - “Earl of Carlisle (James Hay)” and “Sir Thomas Warner.”
 The Facts on File Encyclopedia of the Caribbean, ed.
 John D. Garrigus.
 (Under contract; forthcoming)